Siju Sunny

 Siju Sunny is an Indian actor and writer who primarily works in the Malayalam film industry.
-He is best known for his role in Guruvayoor Ambalanadayil, Romancham and Vaazha.
+He is best known for his roles in Guruvayoor Ambalanadayil, Romancham and Vaazha – Biopic of a Billion Boys.

 Career

 Siju Sunny began his career during the COVID-19 lockdown by creating comedic content on Instagram Reels, which brought him online recognition.
 A mechanical engineer by qualification and a former Gulf expatriate, Siju was actively involved in school and college-level dramatics.

 He made his film debut with a small role in Visudha Mejo (2022), followed by a brief appearance in Vellari Pattanam (2023).
 His breakthrough came with the horror-comedy film Romancham (2023), where he played the eccentric character Mukesh.
 The film was a commercial success, and Siju’s performance received widespread acclaim, earning him the SIIMA Award for Best Debutant Actor in Malayalam.
+Sunny also made a cameo appearance in the Parimal Shais track "Ayyayyo".

 In 2024, Siju appeared in notable films such as Guruvayoor Ambalanadayil, Vaazha – Biopic of a Billion Boys, and Parakramam.
 In 2025, he co-wrote and starred in Maranamass, a dark comedy directed by Sivaprasad and produced by Tovino Thomas.
 He portrayed Aravindan, a bus conductor, and the story was based on a real-life incident that he had personally witnessed.

 He is also part of the ensemble cast in the upcoming film Vysanasametham Bandhumithradhikal, produced by Vipin Das.